 A little bit about me

-A few years later, I began assisting a wedding photographer in Edinburgh, and from my very first wedding I remember thinking, “Yeah, this is for me.”
+At eighteen, I moved to Glasgow to study it, and a few years later I began assisting a wedding photographer in Edinburgh.
+From my very first wedding, I remember thinking, “Yeah, this is for me.”

 That First wedding